rizaumami/keryx/README.md

 * python-wxversion
 * python-wxgtk2.8

-`wxPython` is only required for using `Keryx's` interface.
+`wxPython` is only required for using `Keryx`'s interface.
 Project creation can be done via command line parameters.
 See **USAGE** for more information.

 ### Installation Instructions